-Upon entering the courtyard of the palazzo, visitors encounter a large elliptical screen hanging above them.
-The screen, which appears to flicker and change as visitors move around the courtyard, presents a moiré pattern.
+Visitors encounter a large elliptical screen hanging above them.
+The screen, which appears to flicker and change as visitors move around it, presents a moiré pattern.
 This effect occurs wherever two or more similar patterns are overlaid and clash.
-It is familiar as an artifact in print and on screen, and, in the physical world, in meshes, fences, and facades.
-As visitors move about, the pattern appears to change with their shifting perspectives, encouraging them to move around even more.
-As in Eliasson’s Beauty (1993), the work is a subjective and individual experience for everyone.
+It is familiar as an artefact in print and on screen, and, in the physical world, in meshes, fences, and facades.
+As viewers move about, the pattern appears to change with their shifting perspectives, encouraging them to move around even more.
+In this way, the work is a subjective and individual experience for everyone.

-Similarly, the elliptical screen also changes according to the viewer’s perspective.
-From particular vantage points, at either end of the courtyard, the screen appears circular.
-As soon as visitors move left or right, forward or backward, the illusion collapses and the elliptical shape becomes evident.
+The shape of the elliptical screen also seems to change according to the viewer’s perspective.
+From particular vantage points, at either end of the space, the screen appears circular.
+As soon as visitors move left or right, forward or back, the illusion collapses and the elliptical shape becomes evident.
 The visual ambiguity of the ellipse has fascinated Eliasson for decades: an ellipse appears to be a foreshortened circle from certain perspectives; it is only through contextual clues and motion that it reveals its actual shape.

 Artwork details | |